eldog/man-up-website/README.md

 Manchester Ultimate Programming Web App for Google App Engine
 -------------------------------------------------------------

-Hello world

 This is a web app designed to host information on members of Manchester Ultimate Programming society.

-It is designed to be the "hub" of Man-UP activitiees.
+It is designed to be the "hub" of Man-UP activities.
 A platform which allows students at Manchester University to show off cool projects they have worked on.